FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/maxtime.md

 Example

-<span class="code">MAXTIME = +180</span> means that the maximum time limit for a transfer to be valid is the time from which the command is taken into account plus 180 minutes.
+`MAXTIME = +180` means that the maximum time limit for a transfer to be valid is the time from which the command is taken into account plus 180 minutes.
 The acceptance time for the transfer command must be less than 24 hours.

 [Return to Command index](../../)